JeremieCrinon/login/README.md

 ### Back-ends :
 - Axum (Rust) : Really good performances, steep learning curve, not recommended to beginners.
+- Vapor (Swift) : Excellent compromise between PHP frameworks and lower level languages, with a not to steep leaning curve, ease of use and speed of development, but with good performances.
 - More will be coming